WELCOME TO CANADA

 MEET THE ENSEMBLE | INTERVIEW | FILM | FOOD | BOOKS | MUSIC | ART | EXPLORE | PLAYS

 Don't miss Moonlodge

 Hope, healing, and hitchhiking.
 Taken from her family by the government, Agnes grew up away from the support of her community.
 Unable to change her past, Agnes follows the voice inside her, journeying across America to where the women gather, helping her find herself, her history, and her family.
 An inspiring story of self-determination, and the colonial tragedies that shape our society today.
-Read the Programme.
+Read the Playbill.

 Tickets are Pay-What-You-Choose and audiences enjoy unlimited access to the audio drama from the premiere date until June 30, 2021.
 You will receive an email with a link to log into your account and listen to an embedded audio file through your computer or device.

 IDEAS is a deep-dive into contemporary thought and intellectual history.
 Using Moonlodge as a launching-off point, Host Nahlah Ayed sits down with artists to discuss the cultural context to understand this Canadian drama, and what it might have to say to our contemporary social context.
 FREE

 Director of Moonlodge, Jani Lauzon, sits down with Emma Stenning to discuss why this is a personal passion project, and how this story has had a valuable impact on Indigenous theatre in Canada.
 The themes speak to truth and remain so relevant to audiences right now.

 Recorded early 2021 with Soulpepper's previous Executive Director.

 Chef Joseph Shawana, professor at Centennial College and Chair of Indigenous Culinary of Associated Nations, hosts an exclusive online Fry Bread cooking class.